CDD disclosure questions are not about memorizing a paragraph. They are about spotting a trigger.

 The words "assessment" and "community" can lure candidates into the wrong rule.
 Identify the legal structure first.

-For related topics, review Florida disclosures, condos and cooperatives, and CDD growth planning context.
+For related topics, review Florida disclosures, condos and cooperatives, CDD growth planning context, and property rights practice questions.

 Pattern 1: Required disclosure